Student Health Insurance Required by Law

 It is your decision to enroll or waive the Student Accident and Sickness Insurance Plan, but here are some questions to think about and to ask your current health plan:

 - Does my plan cover full-time students attending college away from home or even out-of-state?

 - Does my plan provide adequate coverage, coverage beyond emergency services to include diagnostic x-rays and laboratory services ordered at Stonehill College Health Service, mental health coverage, prescription drugs, and inpatient and outpatient hospitalization?

 - Does my plan have health care providers in the Easton, MA area?

 - Does my current plan have a high deductible that needs to be met before full coverage begins?

 Student Health Insurance Plan

 If you don't have coverage or if your coverage isn't adequate, you will need to enroll in the Student Accident and Sickness Insurance Plan.
-The Plan is underwritten by the United States Fire Insurance Company and managed by Gallagher Koster.
+The Plan is underwritten by Harvard Pilgrim Health care Insurance Company (HPHC) and managed by Gallagher Student Health & Special Risk.

 Conversely, if your current health insurance plan is comparable, you are not required to purchase the Student Accident and Sickness Insurance Plan.